amrecio/bitnami-docker-swift/README.md

 After the images have been downloaded, each of the services listed in the orchestration file is started, which in this case is `myapp`.

 The service starts `myapp` and uses the Bitnami Swift development image.
-The service mounts the current working directory (`~/workdir/myapp`) at the `/app` location in the container and provides all the necessary infrastucture to get you started developing a data-driven Swift application.
+The service mounts the current working directory (`~/workdir/`) at the `/app` location in the container and provides all the necessary infrastucture to get you started developing a data-driven Swift application under the directory `~/workdir/my-app/`.

 This Docker Image assumes that in case you decide to deploy a web application written in Swift, the web server will be listening in the port `80`.
 If you want to use any other port, you will need to modify both the Dockerfile and the docker-compose.yml files as described below: